Contrasting Pactiv Evergreen (NASDAQ:PTVE) and Reynolds Consumer Products (NASDAQ:REYN)

 Analyst Recommendations

-This is a summary of recent ratings and price targets for Pactiv Evergreen and Reynolds Consumer Products, as reported by MarketBeat.
+This is a breakdown of recent ratings for Pactiv Evergreen and Reynolds Consumer Products, as provided by MarketBeat.

 |Sell Ratings